 For those that may want to learn or improve their code skills I’ve listed below some resources that I use for my code training efforts.
 One thing that may be of particular interest to others are my files of randomized English words.

 There are some good training programs to help people learn code as well as improve their code speed.
-The two that I like are G4FON’s Koch Trainer and LB3KP’s Just Learn Morse Code (Farnswoth based).
-You will find links to both programs a little further down this page.
+For the Android OS I like “CW Trainer” (logo Yellow print on Red Background), KMT Pro (logo White print on Blue background) and IZ2UUF Morse Koch CW (logo Morse R on White background).
+For Windows like G4FON’s Koch Trainer and LB3KP’s Just Learn Morse Code (Farnswoth based).
+You will find links to these programs a little further down this page.

 Here are some links that may be useful to you: